Modality specific U-Net variants for biomedical image segmentation: A survey: Other U-Net variants and imaging

-In this section, various U-Net variants are presented that are introduced as the biomedical image segmentation networks, where each model acts as a generic architecture that is trained and evaluated on multiple modalities.
-In the growing phase of biomedical image segmentation, Alom et al.~\cite{alom2018recurrent} integrated the potential of multiple state-of-the-art deep learning models such as recurrent CNN~\cite{mikolov2011extensions}, residual CNN~\cite{he2016deep} and U-Net to form RU-Net and R2U-Net for BIS.
+In the growing phase of biomedical image segmentation, \cite{alom2018recurrent} integrated the potential of multiple state-of-the-art deep learning models such as recurrent CNN~\citep{mikolov2011extensions}, residual CNN~\citep{he2016deep} and U-Net to form RU-Net and R2U-Net for BIS.
 In the RU-Net model, the standard convolution and up-convolution units are improved by incorporating recurrent convolutional layers (RCL), whereas in R2U-Net both RCL and residual units are added.
-These models are trained and evaluated on three different modalities such as retina blood vessel segmentation (DRIVE, STARE, and CHASH-DB1 datasets), skin cancer segmentation (ISIC 2017 Challenge), and lung segmentation (KDSB 2017 challenge).
-With the immense application of U-Net model in the medical domain, Isensee et al.~\cite{isensee2018nnu} proposed a self-adapting framework, no-newU-Net (nnU-Net) to establish the generalized architecture and training mechanism for vivid modalities, inspired from the medical segmentation decathlon (MSD) challenge.
-The nnU-Net framework comprises an ensemble of 2D U-Net, 3D U-Net and 3D U-Net cascade, along with an automated pipeline to adapt the requirements of the dataset such as preprocessing, data augmentation and post-processing.
-The model achieved state-of-the-art segmentation results without manual intervention for different modalities in medical segmentation decathlon challenge.
+These models are trained and evaluated on three different modalities such as retina blood vessel segmentation (DRIVE, STARE, and CHASH-DB1 datasets), skin cancer segmentation (ISIC 2017 Challenge), and lung segmentation (KDSB 2017 challenge). \cite{zhou2018unet} proposed a nested U-Net architecture, U-Net++, to narrow down the gap between the encoded and decoded feature maps.
+In contrast to the U-Net model, U-Net++ model follows convolutions on dense and nested skip connections to effectively capture the coarser details.
+Furthermore, a deep supervision approach is adopted to prune the model based on the loss (combined binary cross entropy and dice coefficient) estimated at different semantic levels.
+The performance of the model is validated with multiple datasets involving KDSB18, ASU-Mayo, MICCAI 2018 LiTS Challenge and LIDC-IDRI, while outperforming other models. \cite{azad2019bi} proposed another extension of U-Net, where bi-directional ConvLSTM (BConvLSTM) with densely connected convolutions (BCDU-Net) is introduced for BIS.
+The skip connections are equipped with BConvLSTM~\citep{song2018pyramid} to concatenate the feature maps between the encoded layer and the corresponding decoded layer.
+Furthermore, the dense connections are added at the bottleneck layer to extract and propagate features with minimal parameters.
+The authors achieved promising results across DRIVE, ISIC 2018 and LUNA datasets.